jeanNyil/jboss-fuse-6-fabric/docs/secure_fuse_fabric_with_rhsso.md

 ### `ssh-jmx-admin-client` to secure the _Fuse_ administration services

 Create the `ssh-jmx-admin-client` client in a _Red Hat SSO 7.3_ realm (e.g. `fuse-fabric-demo`) with the following attributes:

+- `Client ID`: `ssh-jmx-admin-client`
 - `Access type` must be `confidential`
-- `Direct Access Grants Enabled` selected to `On`
+- `Direct Access Grants Enabled` selected to `ON`
-- The following `client roles` must be added to the `hawtio-client` (according to the _Fuse Fabric_ environment creation).
+- `Redirect URI` field is mandatory but not used in this case.
+You can provide a dummy URL.
+For instance: `https://dummy/*`
+- `Full Scope Allowed` selected to `OFF` and restrict realm roles to the following.
 Note that the user needs to have `admin` role to perform all operations or another role to perform a subset of operations (for example, the `viewer` role that restricts the user to run only read-only _Karaf_ commands):
   ```
   admin
   manager